 Approximately 647,000 people die from heart disease each year in the US, which equates to 1 in every 4 deaths.
 In the years 2014 and 2015, heart disease cost the United States about $219 billion each year, which includes costs from health care services, medicines, and lost productivity due to death.
 Finding therapeutic interventions in heart disease not only will improve the patients’ life quality but also lighten the economic burden on the society.

-A high mortality rate exists in KLF4-deficient mice, and NMN administration conferred a 100% survival rate in these mice following the induction of high blood pressure in the heart.
+KLF4-deficient mice typically have high mortality rates, but NMN administration resulted in a 100% survival rate in these mice following the induction of high blood pressure in the heart.
 These results demonstrated NMN prevents heart failure in these mice sensitive to blood pressure-induced heart failure.
-The prevention of heart failure and mitochondrial health also has a correlation.
-KLF4-deficient mice typically have degenerated and fragmented mitochondria, however, NMN treatment almost completely restored the structure of the mitochondria.

 Zhang and colleagues found that the prevention of heart failure and mitochondrial health were correlated.
 Although KLF4-deficient mice typically have degenerated and fragmented mitochondria, NMN treatment almost completely restored the structure and function of the mitochondria.

 “Short-term administration of NMN, a precursor of NAD+, preserved mitochondrial homeostasis and rescued heart function from pressure overload-induced heart failure,” stated the scientists of the study.
 They go on to say that this study is proof that administration of NMN (even short-term) could be an effective therapy for heart failure, at least in mice.